In early 2013, WordPress installations around the world were subjected to a global-scale brute-force attack.

 - Ma.tt

-Hopefully, the above post has given you a better understanding of problems that can affect your web site and how WordPress can help you get better results online.
-To learn more about using the WP website publishing software please see other articles we have published on this site or subscribe to receive updates and notifications whenever new content is published.
+Hopefully, now you have a better understanding of problems that can affect your website and how WordPress can help you get better results online.
+To learn more about the security benefits of using the WordPress CMS platform please click on links to visit our related posts section or subscribe to receive updates and notifications when new articles or tutorials are published.

 "I have used the tutorials to teach all of my clients and it has probably never been so easy for everyone to learn WordPress ...
 Now I don't need to buy all these very expensive video courses that often don't deliver what they promise." - Stefan Wendt, Internet Marketing Success Group